camelstation/Dijkstra_ClosestPrecip/README.md

 I have used it for super-resolution exercises (e.g., see https://arxiv.org/abs/2012.01233) but it could be used for many applications.

+If you have ideas of how to make it faster, I'd love to hear from you!

 ## How to use

 Read in a 2D precipitation array and modify it such that: